 Continued exploration of advanced techniques in black and white and color processes.
-Individualized study will be structured by art faculty to meet needs of each student.
+The student will be introduced to digital imaging.
 Prerequisite: ART 381.

 ART 482 Advanced Photography

 Self-directed study in consultation with the instructor.
 Emphasis on development of a quality body of work for exhibition.
 Prereq: ART 381.